Germany puts far-right AfD's 'Wing' group under surveillance | DW | 12.03.2020

 'We cannot repeat the past'

-Halberwang of the security agency identified the twelve people who have lost their lives to right-wing extremist attacks in Germany in several attacks since 2019.
+Halberwang identified the 12 people who died in right-wing extremist attacks in Germany in several attacks in the last 12 months.

 "Behind these figures there are innocent victims — and there are also those who are responsible, and those who supported them," he told reporters.

-"We cannot repeat the past," he said, explaining that a higher level of surveillance, especially in the digital world, could help unmask these supporters, and referencing Germany's murky past with far-right hate crimes.
+"We cannot repeat the past," he said, explaining that a higher level of surveillance, especially in the digital world, could help unmask the supporters of extremism.
+He also referenced Germany's murky past with far-right hate crimes.

 "The digital world leads to a disinhibition," he said.
-"If people can easily consume hate in the virtual world, they will began to act with hate in the real world."
+"If people can easily consume hate in the virtual world, they will begin to act with hate in the real world."

 He identified several members of the AfD's Wing, including the state of Thuringia's regional party leader Björn Höcke, as "far-right extremists."